Apricot Tart with Fluffy Souffle Topping

 How to make the Tarts

-- In a stand mixer fitted with the paddle attachment, beat butter and sugar until creamy, then add the egg yolks, the egg and sugar together.
+In a stand mixer fitted with the paddle attachment, beat butter and sugar until creamy, then add the egg yolks and the egg minimally mixing after each egg.

 Fill each tart with 1 tsp of apricot jam and set aside as you work on the souffle.

 To make Souffle and Fill Tarts

-Whip together the butter and condensed milk for about 5 minutes, scraping down the sides often or until the mixture is nice and fluffy.
+Whip the buttercream: Whip together the butter and condensed milk for about 5 minutes, scraping down the sides often or until the mixture is nice and fluffy.

 Whip egg whites: With a mixer whip the egg whites with the remaining sugar until it is nice and fluffy, about 5-7 minutes.
 Stir in the lemon juice or citric acid.